lesliev/pollamatia/README.md

 4. Come back and '+1' the commit

+5. To switch to another repo, add ?repo=Name to the URL (for now)

 Planned improvements
 --------------------

 1. I'd like to have a comments box in Pollamatia, and email those comments to the committer.
 I think that's better than having the comment always go to all subscribers, like what happens on Github right now.
 2. Ajax is the next thing on the cards - I don't want the browser scroll to jump when you click a button.
+3. A drop-down to choose the repository would be nice.
-3. Auto-refresh every 5 minutes or so would be nice.
+4. Auto-refresh every 5 minutes or so would also be nice.
-4. The favicon needs little numbers Gmail has, to show how many commits are waiting.
+5. The favicon needs little numbers GMail has, to show how many commits are waiting.

 Finally